pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 host.vmm_version = nil
 ```

-We can enumerate an object's Attributes using:
+We can enumerate an object's attributes using:

 ```ruby
 this_object.attributes.each do |key, value|